 In short, if you want to skip a traditional microwave, you will be happy to have a speed oven that will get you the microwave features along with a full fledged convection oven.
 A steam oven, scores well with vegetable and fish.
 You will still get time savings as you can cook 3 to 4 dishes at the same time without mixing flavors.

-We wrote extensively on the benefits speed ovens along with our top picks in our earlier article.
+We wrote extensively on the benefits steam ovens along with our top picks in our earlier article.

 Our Top 5 Speed Oven Brands